An in-depth look at How and Why Gold (and Silver) have Moved Every December in the Precious Metals Bear Market

 In addition, the markets expected the ECB to increase its own form of QE at its December 3rd meeting.

-In conclusion, there are two other big factors that you need to know as to why gold’s bear market has seen its December dips.
+In conclusion, there are three other big factors that you need to know as to why gold’s bear market has seen its December dips.

-1st: At the end of every year the market is thinly traded.
-Most market traders are done with their work for the year, so they take off for Christmas and New Years and don't come back until after the first of the new year.
+2nd: At the end of every year, the market is thinly traded.
+Most market traders are done with their work for the year, so they take off for Christmas and New Year's and don't come back until after the first of the new year.

-2nd: Gold Started each year from 2011-2015 at a higher price than it ended.
-To reduce Capital Gain Tax burdens, Investor’s sell off losing assets at the end of the year (December).
+3rd: Gold started each year from 2011 to 2015 at a higher price than it ended.
+To reduce Capital Gain Tax burdens, investors sell off losing assets at the end of the year (December).

-As for the rest of 2016, gold started Jan.
-2016 at a 7year low, but not many investors got into the gold market until after it rose above $1250.
+As for the rest of 2016, gold started in January 2016 at a 7-year low, but not many investors got into the gold market until its price rose above $1250.

 So until next week, I hope you have a Happy & Safe Thanksgiving!